 - Report all student-employees job-related injuries or illnesses promptly to Human Resources, ext.
 2628.

-Returning students do not receive orange cards.
+Returning students do not receive yellow cards.
 Instead, we prepare a list of returning students who are authorized to work on campus.
-You can find the list –Students OK to Work- by clicking the link and then logging in to your Portal account.
-You may also find it in the left side navigation of the employees section of your Portal account after you have logged in.
+You can find the list on the left side navigation of the employees section of your Portal account after you have logged in.
 Please consult this list before allowing a returning student to begin working.
 Refer students with questions about their work eligibility to the Payroll Office at x2298.

 All student employees must be on the monthly payroll.
 No contracted services are permitted.